yast/yast.github.io/_posts/2019-04-10-highlights-of-yast-development-sprint-75.md

 title: Highlights of YaST Development Sprint 75
 description: With the upcoming releases of openSUSE Leap 15.1 and SLE-15-SP1 approaching, the YaST Team at SUSE is investing a quite significant time in polishing details and fixing small (and not so small) bugs.
-But fortunately, that still leaves us enough time to also work in our mid term goals.
-So welcome to our usual selection [&#8230;]
 category: SCRUM
 tags:
 - Distribution